weweb-assets/plugin-google-sheets/README.md

 ## Build

-Before release, you can check build error by running yarn build --name=plugin-spreadsheet
+Before release, you can check build error by running yarn build --name=plugin-google-sheets